 Athena Consumer Acquisition Corp.
 Announces Extension of Deadline to Complete Initial Business Combination

-/EIN News/ -- New York, NY, Jan.
+New York, NY, Jan.
 17, 2023 (GLOBE NEWSWIRE) -- Athena Consumer Acquisition Corp.
-(NYSE: ACAQ.U, ACAQ, ACAQ WS) (“Athena”), announced today that its board of directors (the “Board”) has decided to extend the date by which Athena must consummate an initial business combination (the “Deadline Date”) from January 22, 2023 for an additional month, to February 22, 2023.
+ACAQ ACAQ, ACAQ WS))) ("Athena"), announced today that its board of directors (the "Board") has decided to extend the date by which Athena must consummate an initial business combination (the "Deadline Date") from January 22, 2023 for an additional month, to February 22, 2023.

 As previously disclosed, at a special meeting of its stockholders held on December 21, 2022, Athena's stockholders voted in favor of a proposal to amend Athena's Amended and Restated Certificate of Incorporation (as amended, the "Amended Charter") to provide Athena with the right to extend the Deadline Date up to six times for an additional one month each time (the "Extension"), from January 22, 2023 to up to July 22, 2023.
 On December 21, 2022, Athena filed the Amended Charter with the Secretary of State of the State of Delaware.